 Like I mentioned, Matt and I aren't just talking about the direction of my business; we're going to really dig deep on business operations—how to organize and optimize the nitty gritty of your business.
 Every business is different of course, but there's definitely going to be some advice in here that you can take away.
 Everything from sprint planning to financial management, to the hiring process—again, this is a packed episode.
 I'm so glad you're here, and I know today's episode will inspire you as you look toward the future in your own business too.
 Press play and let's do this!

-Pat Flynn: You're listening to one of my team members, Matt Gartland, who I have on the show today, to make a huge announcement with you about the SPI brand, about where I am in business, and about where we are in business.
+Pat Flynn: You're listening to one of my team members, Mark Gartland who I have on the show today, to make a huge announcement with you about the SPI brand, about where I am in business and about where we are in business.
 Matt's been on my team for quite a while.
-Some of you may not even know what our relationship exactly is, and my relationship with the team is.
-I'm just going to tell you upfront, right here before we get into it, that up until January 1st, I was the only employee of my business, Flynndustries LLC.
+Some of you may not even know what our relationship exactly is and my relationship with the team is.
+I'm just going to tell you upfront right here before we get into it that up until January 1st, I was the only employee of my business, Flynndustries LLC.

-Even though I had a team, I was still the only employee, on paper.
-I'm going to run through exactly how my business was structured, I'm going to run through exactly where it's going to go, but we're going to spend the first half, me and Matt, talking about what his superpower is and really why I love working with Matt.
-That is business operations, and how the inner workings of your business should progress, and how they should be organized.
+Pat Flynn: Even though I had a team, I was still the only employee on paper.
+I'm going to run through exactly how my business was structured.
+I'm going to run through exactly where it's going to go but we're going to spend the first half me and Matt talking about what his superpower is and really why I love working with Matt.
+That is business operations and how the inner workings of your business should progress and how they should be organized.

-Not every business is the same, but there's a lot of principles that you will be able to take away from this episode—from Matt's expertise as a manager, as a director, as professional—that you will enjoy, that you will find useful.
-We're going to talk about our sprints, meaning how we as a team tackle larger projects and chunk them up.
+Pat Flynn: Not every business is the same but there's a lot of principles that you will be able to take away from this episode in Matt's expertise as a manager, as a director, as professional that you will enjoy that you will find useful.
+We're going to talk about our sprints, meaning, how we as a team tackle larger projects and chunk them up.
 We're going to talk about how we handle finances.
 We're going to talk about how we handle hiring people and all that good stuff.

-A pretty meaty conversation we're going to have.
-Make sure you stick around until the end because we’ve got a huge announcement about where things are going now in the business, which may be a little bit surprising to some of you.
+Pat Flynn: A pretty meaty conversation we're going to have.
+Make sure you stick around until the end because we got a huge announcement about where things are going now in the business which maybe a little bit surprising to some of you.
 We'll see.
-I'd love to know what you think, but we'll get to that in a minute.
-For now, que the music.
+I'd love to know what you think but we'll get to that in a minute.
+For now, hear the music.

-Announcer: Welcome to The Smart Passive Income Podcast, where it's all about working hard now so you can sit back and reap the benefits later!
-Now your host—he and his son have earned a Victory Royale in Fortnite—Pat Flynn!
+Announcer: Welcome to the Smart Passive Income podcast where it's all about working hard now so you can seat back and rip the benefits later.

-Pat Flynn: Welcome to Session 354 of The Smart Passive Income Podcast.
-My name is Pat Flynn.
-If you don’t know, I’m here to help you make more money, save more time, and help more people too.
-The goal of this podcast really is to help you grow and scale your business.
-You haven’t started yet; how do you get started in the right direction?
-A lot of the conversation we’re going to have today with my friend and birthday mate—I say that because we literally have the same exact birthday on the same year.
-It was really weird when we found this out, but we share birthdays, which is cool.
-I think we're connected in way more ways than that, because we just love the work that we do together.
+Pat Flynn: I say that because we literally have the same exact birthday on the same year.
+It was really weird when we found this out but we share birthdays which is cool.
+I think we're connected in way more ways than that because we just love the work that we do together.
 We love what we are putting out.
-He and I are also partners in SPI Labs, which controls The Smart Podcast Player.
+He and I are also partners in SPI labs which controls the Smart podcast player.
 We just have a lot of fun together.